 We may also need to disclose your information if required to do so by law and for the purpose of defending our legal rights (including providing information to others for the purposes of fraud prevention).

 We take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
 All personal information is stored securely in accordance with the principles of the General Data Protection Regulation.

 By using our website services, you acknowledge that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

 You are responsible for keeping the password you use for accessing our website and application portal confidential; we will not ask you for your password (except when you log in to our website).

 In addition, personal information that you submit for publication on the website will be published on the internet and may be available around the world.

 You agree to such cross-border transfers of personal information.

-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
+Individuals can find out if we hold any personal information by making a ‘subject access request’ under the General Data Protection Regulation (GDPR).
 If we do hold information about you, we will: